-Its Easter! and whether you are in it for the chocolate, the roast dinner or its religious significance we are here to help you celebrate.
-With 5 great family films that scream Easter in all its spring bound wonder.
+Its Easter!
+And whether you are in it for the chocolate, the roast dinner or the religious significance, we are here to help you celebrate.
+With five great family films that scream Easter in all its spring bound wonder.
 From the Easter Bunny to religious epics and the indulgence of chocolate, these films have Easter written all of them.
-So sit back with your family alongside a giant chocolate egg as big as your head, and enjoy our pick of 5 essential Easter family movies.
+So sit back with your family alongside a giant chocolate egg as big as your head, and enjoy our pick of five essential Easter movies.
 All of which are available right now on streaming platforms, Blu Ray and DVD.

 1. Rise of the Guardians (2012)